TypeScript Documentation

 - @param credentials - User login credentials

-- @returns Authentication result with access and refresh tokens
+- @returns Authentication result with tokens

 - @throws {InvalidCredentialsError} If credentials are invalid */ async login(credentials: LoginCredentials): Promise<AuthResult> { // Implementation } }